St Ives Lifeboat Station: Motor power

-On 31 January 1938 the motor lifeboat Caroline Parsons went out in aid of the SS Alba.
-23 people were rescued but as the lifeboat turned to head home it was capsized by a large wave that came from the side.
-It righted but ran aground on rocks.
-The lifeboat Coxswain Thomas Cocking and his eight crewmen got ashore safely but five of the rescued men were lost.
-Cocking was awarded the RNLI Medal in silver and the rest of the crew received bronze medals, but a year later six of them drowned in another lifeboat wreck.
+On 31 January 1938, the Caroline Parsons went out in aid of the SS Alba.
+23 people were rescued, but as the lifeboat turned to head home, it was capsized by a large wave.
+The lifeboat self-righted, but ran aground on the rocks.
+The lifeboat coxswain and his eight crewmen got ashore safely but five of the rescued men were lost.
+Coxswain Thomas Cocking was awarded the RNLI Silver Medal, with the rest of the crew, including Thomas' two sons John and Thomas Jr., awarded bronze medals.
+The Caroline Parsons was withdrawn from service, and soon replaced with another 35-foot 6in self-righting motor-powered lifeboat, John and Sarah Eliza Stych (ON 743).